-From the Mason’s pub of the Square and Compass, in the limestone village of Worth Matravers, visit Winspit Caves.
-Looking out to sea, the ghost like movie set was once a bustle of activity providing stone for the most prestigious of buildings, all over the world.
-Follow the paths of local smugglers and passing pirates to Dancing Ledge.
-The floor of which containing a pool that was blasted out of the rock by a keen headmaster.
-While one of his pupils was inspired to create James Bond, the landscape around was etched into the character’s family history.
-Climb the cliffs to walk in the footprints of dinosaurs at Keates Quarry before returning via the ancient Priest’s Way.
-All accompanied with views for miles across Dorset’s Jurassic coastline and to the Isle of Wight.
+From the Mason’s pub of the Square and Compass, in the limestone village of Worth Matravers, discover the caves of Winspit.
+Looking out to sea, the ghost like movie set was once a bustle of activity providing stone for the most prestigious of buildings all over the world.
+Follow the paths of local smugglers and passing pirates to Dancing Ledge; the stone floor containing a pool, blasted out of the rock by a keen headmaster.
+One of his pupils was inspired to create the famous British spy James Bond, the surrounding landscape etched into the character’s family history.
+Climb the cliffs to walk in the sunken footprints of dinosaurs at Keates Quarry and return via the Priest’s Way, the ancient, religious path accompanied with views for miles across Dorset’s Jurassic coastline.

 Ability: Easy.